bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 2. Clone the [widget-builder](https://github.com/bigcommerce/widget-builder) GitHub repository.

-3. Navigate to the `widget-builder` directory, and install Widget Builder using the following commands:
+3. Navigate to the `widget-builder` directory, and install Widget Builder using the following command:

 ```shell
 npm run install-cli